tminus109/ts/hacker_rank/exercises/plus_minus.md

 -100 <= arr[i] <= 100

-Output Format: Print the following 3 lines, each to 6 decimals:

-proportion of positive values
-proportion of negative values
+Output Format: Print the following 3 lines, each to 6 decimals: proportion of positive values, proportion of negative values, proportion of zeros.
-proportion of zeros

 Sample Input:

-n = 6

 arr = [-4, 3, -9, 0, 4, 1]